 Quite quickly, we became used to the awkwardness of online tutorials in Kaltura Live Room, after-work online borrellen, and the odd but hilarious Zoom meeting fail.
 And as we did, governments began to talk about “a new normal.”
 The longer lockdowns lasted, and as yet another wave of infections washed over our country, we began to adjust our minds to the idea that social interactions wouldn’t be the same in a post-pandemic world.

-To come back to Lindgren’s statement, then I believe it’s still too early to pass judgement on the extent to which peoples’ way of relating to the social sphere and the world around them have changed after a year and a half of largely online social interactions.
+To come back to Lindgren’s statement, then I believe it’s still too early to pass judgement on the extent to which peoples’ way of relating to the social sphere and the world around them has changed after a year and a half of largely online social interactions.

 However, I do think we can make some observations about our way of relating to and interacting with the digital by asking whether we can also talk about “a new normal” for our relationship with the digital?